Soezdemir23/todo-api/README.md

 I needed a more basic approach as I also read the docs as time permitted.

 Then I found a tutorial that was divided by several parts and a much smaller scope that made me decide to use it as a learning experience to the backend and template as I tried to do things a bit differently by using a docker container for a sql database and small changes I'd like to see as foundation as I get more knowledgable.

+Another problem I encounter while writing authentication and testing them with Postman or Insomnia is that you can

 ## thoughts while learning the previous Tutorial(s):